phyclust+paml.baseml -- Combinations of phyloclustering and maximum likelihood tree.

 > plotnj(unroot(tree.est), X.class = est.class, main = "tree of sequences")

-The colored branches are estimated by phyclust
+The colored branches are estimated by phyclust, and each

 color represents a cluster characterized by a central sequences.